Purdy, Iowa State keep rolling in 34-24 win over Texas Tech

 THE TAKEAWAY

 Iowa State: The game played out in an eerily similar way to the Cyclones’ loss at Baylor.
 But the teams were reversed.
 This time Iowa State went up 20-0 instead of falling behind by the same score, then let Texas Tech back in the game the same way Baylor gave the Cyclones a chance three weeks ago.
-But Tech never got closer than 10.
+The big difference: Tech never got closer than 10.

 Texas Tech: Iowa State missed a chance to put the game just about out of reach in the first half with two stalled drives that ended in missed field goals by Brayden Narveson.
-But the Red Raiders had an even bigger miss when Trey Wolff was wide right from 42 yards with 11:43 left in the game and Texas Tech down 10.
+But the Red Raiders had an even bigger miss when they were down 10 early in the fourth quarter, with Trey Wolff going wide right from 42 yards.

 UP NEXT